IyaadDev/the-school-tool-project/legal/agreements.md

 **Important:** Distributors/Contributors may modify purchase pages or in-app purchases.
 However, the usage of APIs provided by us must be ensured.

-## Usage Policy

-By using the official apps/APIs, you consent to the regulations stipulated in this document.
-It defines permissible and prohibited activities, including our rights to suspend or terminate your account based on potentially malicious activities.

 ## Privacy Policy

 This policy describes how we protect your data and the locations where it is stored.